Gigamonkey-BSV/Gigamonkey/readme.md

 * txid.hpp - the txid of transactions.
 * timechain.hpp - formated types of the Bitcoin blockchain.
 * script.hpp - the Bitcoin script language.
 Interpreptation provided by the reference implementation.
+* script/
+    * pattern.hpp - pattern-matching scripts.
+    * op_return_data.hpp - representation of OP_RETURN data.
+    * pay.hpp - representations of standard pay to pubkey (p2pk) and pay to address (p2pkh) scripts.
 * signature.hpp - the Bitcoin signature algrithm.
-Provided by the reference implementation (not connected yet);
+Provided by the reference implementation.
 * spendable.hpp - abstract types representing outputs in the blockchain that can be spent and including all data needed to be able to spend them.
 * redeem.hpp - function to redeem inputs to make a new Bitcoin transaction.
 Here the benefits of the high-level programming constructs from Data shine clearly.
-* script/
-    * pattern.hpp - pattern-matching scripts.
-    * op_return_data.hpp - representation of OP_RETURN data.
+* wallet.hpp - a basic wallet.
-    * pay.hpp - representations of standard pay to pubkey (p2pk) and pay to address (p2pkh) scripts.

 ## Future Plans